 The course aims at providing students with tools enabling them to understand and address tort law issues in a comparative perspective, in the light of traditional doctrine, recent developments, and ongoing evolutions.
-Much reference is made to European and non-European harmonization projects.
+Examples will be drawn from European jurisdictions such as England, France, Germany, or Spain, as well as from the US.

 International commercial arbitration is believed to be the most popular alternative dispute mechanism outside national courts to settle disputes arising from international commercial transactions.
 The purpose of this course is to introduce students to the operation of arbitration, the relationship between arbitration and national courts and issues arising from various aspects of international commercial arbitration.
 The course has a comparative approach between national legal systems (with some emphasis on English law), international treaties, and international/transnational Model laws.